WBI Healthy Workplace Bill

 To Prevent & Correct Abuse at Work

 This is the official home of the inaugural national grassroots movement to enact the anti-bullying Healthy Workplace Bill (HWB) in U.S. states.
 Its goal is to prevent and correct abusive work environments in American workplaces (see Features below).
+Our work began in California, the first state to introduce our bill in 2003.

 The HWB is the boldest proposed change to U.S. employment law in 50 years.
 Current discrimination and harassment laws rarely address bullying concerns.
 Though bullying is more harmful to victims’ health than sexual harassment, it is still legal in the U.S. People deserve more protection against arbitrary cruelty than existing nondiscrimination laws afford.